Chetanchandra1994/File-format-converter-using-python/README.md

-# Project 1 - File Format Converter
+# File Format Converter - Automating the conversion of multiple CSV files into JSON format using python

 ## Overview